dasic002/off-i-go/README.md

 #### **Could have features:**
   - Users can repost another user's post to raise more awareness.
+  - Trending tags, most recently used tags, so users can follow a particular highlight.
+  - Most recently active Profiles, so users can easily have a look at profiles that are most engaging, frequently posting up-to-date content.
-  - Users can express another reaction other than like
+  - Users can express another reaction other than like.

 #### **Won't have features:**
   - Users can plan their next journey completely within the site, powered by a mapping service, likely Google Maps, where the site can break down the journey segments and recommend more accessible entries/exits, contacts for booking assistance at the given site and highlight what other users may have said in the past.